glad432/glad432.github.io/README.md

 Minifying Python files involves removing unnecessary whitespace, comments, and reducing variable names.
 This process offers several benefits:

 1. **Reduced File Size:** Minified files are smaller in size, leading to faster load times and improved performance.
-2. **Improved Load Times:** Smaller files require less bandwidth, resulting in quicker page rendering.
+2. **Improved Load Times:** Smaller files require less bandwidth, resulting in quicker rendering.
 3. **Code Protection:** Minified code can be harder to read and understand, providing a level of code protection.

 ## Tailwind CSS